-COPS Grant Program Specialists are trained to assist you with implementing and maintaining your Methamphetamine Initiative grant.
+COPS Grant Program Specialists are trained to assist you with implementing and maintaining your grant.
 A Grant Program Specialist is assigned to your state, and is available to answer any questions that you may have concerning the administrative aspects of your grant.
 Your Grant Program Specialist can assist you with such matters as requesting an extension on your grant or modifying the grant award.
-To obtain the name and phone number of your Grant Program Specialist, please contact the COPS Office Response Center at 800.421.6770.
+To obtain the name and phone number of your Grant Program Specialist, please contact the COPS Office Response Center at 800.421.6770, or refer to the COPS website at www.cops.usdoj.gov.